goblivend/Advent-of-code/2022/README.md

 ### Day 2:
 Was sick so was quite tiring to do it, and clearly took more time than I should have but still managed to do it.
 Perhaps not the nicest solution, will try to refactor it

+### Day 3:
+Was still a bit sick but was ok, managed to do the solution, though I didn't want to download any packages for now so had to copy paste the functions form their source

+### Day 4 :
+Was quite easy, decided to download the package `split` anyway, just saving time quite happy about the solution, not to long.
+Though I might try to refactor a bit..